trendrr/whirlwind/README.markdown

 ## Now whirlwind is installed

-**Before you create a whirlwind app, you should make sure you are in the directory where you want your whirlwind app to be created.
+**Note**: Before you create a whirlwind app, you should make sure you are in the directory where you want your whirlwind app to be created.
 Therefore, make sure to `cd` out of the whirlwind repository (in which you installed whirlwind) on your local machine.
-You should preferably create a new whirwind app in your home directory.**
+You should preferably create a new whirwind app in your home directory.

 ### to create a whirlwind app
 <pre>